Panturichthys isognathus

 Panturichthys isognathus is an eel in the family Heterenchelyidae (mud eels).
 It was described by Max Poll in 1953.
 It is a tropical, marine eel which is known from the Gulf of Guinea in the eastern Atlantic Ocean, where it predominates south of the equator.
-It typically dwells at a depth range of 40–150 metres.
+It is a demersal fish that typically dwells at a depth range of 40–150 metres.
 Males can reach a maximum total length of 32.5 centimetres.